 The GED program is available to adults who have no high school diploma and who are currently not registered for any school program.
 States can have their own specific requirements, so please check with your local GED preparation site to find out if you qualify.
 By the time you feel that you are ready to go the GED test route, stick to the guidelines below and get ahead: Get in touch with your nearest GED prep site and find out whether you qualify to take the GED test.
 If you do, check the testing dates and possible fees.

 Become properly informed.
 Find out requirements and regulations at your nearest GED prep or testing site.
 Make sure you are well prepared when you sit for the GED exam.
 Local bookstores can supply you with materials, and there are many locations near you where GED preparation classes are available often free of charge.
-Check the listing of areas above, and there are also some pretty good and free online prep courses.
-Go to the exam prepared, take and pass the exam, and obtain your GED diploma!
+Go to the exam optimally prepared, take and pass the exam, and obtain your GED diploma!

-The GED Program was created to help adults who dropped out of high school and offers them the chance to earn an equivalent diploma.
+The GED program is for adults who dropped out of high school and offers them the chance to earn an equivalent diploma.
 Lessons include often instructions in the section where an applicant needs it most, and tools are offered so they can successfully acquire their GED credential.

-The most recent edition of the GED examination differs totally from earlier versions and is available only in a computer-based format.
-The new GED exam is a set of four tests in these subject areas: Literacy, Mathematics, Science and Social Studies.
+The most recent edition of the GED exam (2014 series) differs totally from earlier versions and is available only in a computer-based format.
+The GED exam is a set of four tests in these subject areas: Literacy, Mathematics, Science and Social Studies.
 It is a group of high school equivalency tests that measure knowledge and skills at a level that can be expected of graduating high school students and are in line with requests and requirements by colleges and employers.